Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 Emily Jeremiah is Professor of Contemporary Literature and Gender Studies at Royal Holloway, University of London.

 Emily Jeremiah’s research interests include literature, gender, ethics, mothering, and transnationalism.
 She is the author of Troubling Maternity: Mothering, Agency, and Ethics in Women’s Writing in German of the 1970s and 1980s (Maney/MHRA, 2003), Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects (Camden House, 2012) and Willful Girls: Gender and Agency in Contemporary Anglo-American and German Fiction (Camden House 2018).
-She is co-editor, with Frauke Matthes, of Ethical Approaches in Contemporary German-Language Literature and Culture (Edinburgh German Yearbook 7 2013).
-Emily is also a prize-winning translator of Finnish poetry and fiction.
+She is co-editor, with Frauke Matthes, of Ethical Approaches in Contemporary German-Language Literature and Culture (Edinburgh German Yearbook 7 2013) and, with Gill Rye, Victoria Browne, Adalgisa Giorgio, and Abigail Lee Six, of Motherhood in Literature and Culture: Interdisciplinary Perspectives from Europe (Routledge, 2017).
+Emily is also a prize-winning translator of Finnish poetry and fiction, and the author of two novellas, Blue Moments (Valley Press, 2020) and An Approach to Black (Reflex Press, forthcoming 2021).

 Bronach Kane is Lecturer in Medieval History in the School of History, Archaeology and Religion at Cardiff University.